-The archways through the Walls beside Barker Tower [for its café see the "off-trail extra" for the previous section of the trail] are sometimes called North Street Postern as there was a medieval postern gate here till George Hudson paid the council to let him replace it with a big arch to improve access to his railway's coal yards. .
-32. DP
+The archways through the Walls beside Barker Tower [for its café see the "off-trail extra" for the previous section of the trail] are sometimes called North Street Postern as there was a medieval postern gate here till George Hudson paid the council to let him replace it with a big arch to improve access to his railway's coal yards.
+P.12.8.

 Lendal Bridge is a Victorian replacement for a ferry.
-It is decorated with the city's coat of arms, the Minster's coat of arms [with its crossed keys] and the white rose that became the symbol of Yorkshire in Victorian times [though it was a symbol the Duke of York used in the Middle Ages this dukedom did not give him much power or land in Yorkshire so his symbol was not linked to Yorkshire at this time].
+It is decorated with the Minster's crossed keys and crown, York's coat of arms, England's lions and the white rose that became the symbol of Yorkshire in Victorian times [though it was a symbol the Duke of York used in the Middle Ages this dukedom did not give him much power or land in Yorkshire so his symbol was not linked to Yorkshire at this time].
+P.13.1.